hpssjellis/Arduino-Portenta-Doom/drafts/README.md

 doom-oled-v001.txt uses the joystick etc but now trying to do some grayscale OLED.
 This code just stops the hdmi, nothing else.

+Note: keeping doom-oled-v001.txt not the higher versions since all edits are now in i_video.c file in the src folder.

 So far pins are:

 A0 joystick X